abahmanem/near-node-setup-shardnet/challenge-7/README.md

  This chart shows that one of the trilemas that the POS blockchain tries to solve is broken:Decentralization.

-    A few nodes have more than 80% of the total stake.
+ few nodes have more than 80% of the total stake.

  If they go offline at the same time, the network may broke and this is not healthy for the netowrk.

     Solutions :